FAQ’s about SERVICES:

-Answer: Our EA program is designed to motivate middle school students to start thinking about college.
+Answer: Our EA program is designed to motivate 7th and 8th grade middle school students to start thinking about college.
 We encourage students to have a positive attitude, to believe that college IS attainable, and to take challenging courses like Algebra while in middle school to prepare for college.

 Question: How much does it cost to attend ACCESS events?

 Answer: Most events are free; however, if a cost is associated with an event it will be publicized as necessary.

 Question: How much does it cost to receive ACCESS services?

 Answer: Free!
 There is no cost to students or parents for services provided at any level: middle school, high school, or college.

 Question: If my EFC is $0, does that mean college is free?